Before we work our way through the steps, I will start by pointing out GNS3 server has the following constraints when running on Apple Silicon:

 5. Close the GNS3 client application.

-6. Stop the gns3 Linux machine from the command line or OrbStack GUI.
+6. Stop the gns3 Linux machine from the command line or the OrbStack GUI.

 orb stop gns3